lipingtababa/SiteUptimeWatcher/docs/datakit-setup.md

 Datakit is an open-source data collection agent from Guance Cloud (观测云) that collects metrics, logs, and traces from various sources.
 It's integrated with the Site Uptime Watcher application to provide comprehensive observability.

+## Architecture

+The Site Uptime Watcher application uses Datakit as a sidecar container in the same pod.
+This approach provides several benefits:

+1. **Simplified Networking**: The application and Datakit are in the same pod, making communication between them straightforward.
+2. **Shared Resources**: Both containers share the same environment variables and resources.
+3. **Coordinated Lifecycle**: The lifecycle of Datakit is tied to the lifecycle of the application.

 ## Prerequisites

 1. A Guance Cloud account (观测云账号)